wpsharks/comet-cache-kb/questions/2015/74-why-is-the-entire-cache-cleared-when-i-modify-categories-or-tags.md

 ## Why is the cache being cleared when I save a new Post as Draft?

 Creating a new post and saving it as a Draft does not clear the cache, but creating a new post, _and then creating a new Tag/Category and assigning it to the post_, and then saving the post as a Draft _will_ clear the entire cache (again, creating a new Category / Tag is one of those major events that if we don't clear the cache could result in an outdated version of the site being served to visitors).

+## Why is the cache cleared when I activate or deactivate a plugin?

+Clearing the entire cache on activation/deactivation of a plugin occurs because Comet Cache has no way of knowing if the plugin being activated or deactivated is designed to change the output on the front-end of your site.
+If the plugin being activated or deactivated does affect the front-end of the site, then activating or deactivating that plugin would cause the entire cache to become outdated.
+For that reason, Comet Cache clears the entire cache to be safe.

 ## How can I disable the Automatic Clear / Wipe Cache Routines?